 Here's our latest round-up of planning applications submitted to, and approved by, High Peak Borough Council.

-A number of planning applications have been submitted to High Peak Borough Council.
-They include:
+A number of planning applications have been submitted to High Peak Borough Council, which include:

-- Demolition of existing conservatory and single storey rear extension 43 Hope Street, Glossop,
+- Demolition of existing conservatory and replace with rear extension at 7 Burnside Avenue, Chapel-en-le-Frith

-- Single storey side and rear extension with garage conversion at 55 Crossings Road, Chapel-en-le-Frith
+- Single storey extension to front, loft conversion and garage conversion at 63 Horse Fair Avenue, Chapel-en-le-Frith

 The plans are available to view on the council’s website at www.highpeak.gov.uk